plantagoIT/strapi-drag-drop-content-type-plugin/README.md

 ![drag-drop-preview](https://user-images.githubusercontent.com/37687705/191790500-f7bc7968-cf10-4448-a049-3350d96d2d8b.png)

-## 🚧 THIS PLUGIN IS IN BETA
-Be warned.
-Although not planned - breaking changes could happen.
-Unexpected things could happen.
-Woosh!

 ## ⚠ Important
 This plugin might NOT behave like you expect.
 Since Strapi does not allow to fully access all page components, the content itself cannot be drag-and-dropped.
 Instead this plugin adds a panel, which allow sort content via drag-and-drop.
 This is not a very intuitive way, but might be better than nothing...